CoolAller/WhiteSur-gtk-theme-cinnamon-xfce/README.md

 ## Installation is easy!

-Just copy the files to Cinnamon's themes directory.
-For example in  ~/.themes  or  /usr/share/themes
+Just copy the Whitesur theme files to the Cinnamon theme directory:  ~/.themes  or  /usr/share/themes

+To install Whitesur Icon Theme Light-Dark for Cinnamon, extract the archive to directory:  ~/.icons  or  /usr/share/icons

 </details>